Everynight Fire Works: Composition

 Musically, the sound of Everynight Fire Works has been described as alternative rock, emo, indie rock and pop-punk, with elements of 1980s pop, drawing comparisons to Burning Airlines, Jets to Brazil, and Shudder to Think.
-Nanna explained that the title referred to "'working' ever night. ...
+Nanna explained that the title referred to working' every night. ...
 It's about every night, non-stop, work work work."
 Atkinson theorised they had spent around a year writing for the record, breaking occasionally to perform shows.
 The main reason for the length of time was the band wishing to move away from the angular guitar work of Braid and into a sound of their own.
 Robbins and Christine Lubarsky contributed extra vocals and percussion to the recordings.
 The opening track "The Frowning of a Lifetime" displays the guitar interplay between Nanna and Dawursk.
 "Every Turn" sees Nanna use his vocals in a way that recalled Braid.
 "A-List Actress" is about turning one's life into a movie, including drama and romance.
 "The Slightest Idea" showcases Nanna's vocal ability, opening with a single-note guitar part.
 The pop track "Eleven to Your Seven" is done in the vein of Cheap Trick.
 It was written during a period of frustration for Nanna between the break up of Braid and the formation of Hey Mercedes.
 It talks about dealing with being unlucky; the numbers refer to a competitive score.

 "Que Shiraz" is a power ballad; its name being a play on the phrase "que sera", with the latter word being swapped for the Australian wine name Shiraz.
 The breakdown during the song features Bell and Atkinson's instruments synching up, with the latter playing 16th notes on his hi-hat and the former playing sparse bass notes that synch with the kick drum.
 Nanna said this part was influenced by Jimmy Eat World.
 During the mixing stage, they found one note Nanna sung was out of key, and fixed it with Auto-Tune.
 The intro to "Our Weekend Starts on Wednesday" starts in the 6/4 time signature; the song incorporates punk rock and thrash metal influences.
 "What You're Up Against" talks about frustration and working.
 The closing track "Let's Go Blue" was reminiscent of "Never Surrender" by Corey Hart.
 It sees a guitar riff being played over a larger chord progression with bass and drum breakdowns, which Nanna said Dawursk or Bell came up with.